TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 Anchor clamping of the wall is located in full circle around the wall at 3 m distance from each other.
 They are added to the construction scheme in cases, when the impact of estimated seismic or wind stress exceeds the stabilizing moment.

-It is applied for vertical steel tanks of low loading capacity (100 m³ — 1000 m³).
-This is a fixed-site roof of conical shape.
+It is applied for on-site fuel tanks of low loading capacity (100 m³ — 1000 m³).
+This is a fixed roof of conical shape.
 The conical angle (15° — 30°) provides the supporting capacity of the roof which is increased by adding structural rings on the outside.
-The roof decking is produced at the factory by either coiling or per-sheet method.
-The first demands metal-roll up to 7 mm in thickness, the second method implies the use of metal-roll up to 10 mm.
+The roof decking is fabricated at the workshop by either coiling or per-sheet method.
+The first demands metal plates up to 7 mm in thickness, the second method implies the use of metal plates up to 10 mm.
 As a rule, conical frameless roofs are brought to the construction site as a round plate with sector porthole.
 This porthole provides the conical shape when the edges are attached to each other in the course of installation.

 Spherical covering (frameless spherical roof)

-It is applied for vertical steel tanks of medium loading capacity (1000 m³ — 5000 m³).
+It is applied for site built storage tanks of medium loading capacity (1000 m³ — 5000 m³).
 This is a fixed-site roof of spherical shape, which provides its supporting capacity.
 There are no supporting elements of the frame.
 The sphere radius is planned within the limits of 0.8-1.2 of the tank diameter.
-The spherical covering decking is made at the factory in the form of rolled elements of double curvature (in East-West and circular direction) from metal-roll up to 10 mm thick.
+The spherical covering decking is fabricated at the workshop in the form of rolled elements of double curvature (in East-West and circular direction) from metal plates up to 10 mm thick.
 The rolled elements are welded to each other with two-side joints at the construction site.

 It is applied in vertical steel tanks of medium loading capacity (1000 m³ — 5000 m³).
 This is a fixed-site roof of conical shape.
 The inclination angle is equal to 4.76º — 9.46º.
 These roofs consist of: (1) central panel; (2) sector frame; (3) ring-shaped frame elements; (4) decking strip panels.